bespinian/blog/content/posts/cloud-services.md

 ## Chapter 3: Scale without limits

 While Kurt is on a diving trip in the Caribbean, the president of the theater group calls him again.
 They ran a social media campaign for their new play.
 One post went viral on TikTok, and now the shop is very slow or even unresponsive.
-Kurt knew something like this was coming, so he took his laptop out of his dry suite and started to investigate.
+Kurt knew something like this was coming, so he took his laptop out of his dry suit and started to investigate.

 The virtual machine is totally unresponsive, and the provider's metrics show a very high CPU load.
 He assigns a larger CPU type to the machine and restarts it.
 The shop is now responsive again, but still a bit slow.
 Kurt lets it be for the moment and starts to think about how this scenario can be avoided in the future.
 Back in the hotel, he starts packing the application into a container and configures the cloud provider's **serverless container runtime**.
 Now the application automatically scales up when there's more demand.
 And even better, it automatically scales down to zero during the night, when nobody wants to buy theater tickets, which allows the theater group to save some money for other things.

 Serverless container runtimes and similar services let you use exactly as many resources as your applications need.
 This allows you not only to scale automatically, but it can also save you a lot of money if done right.

 Another advantage is that you don't have to manage a server anymore.
 Most of the time, you just throw some code at it, and the service knows what it needs to do.
+It even restarts failed services for you, no matter where in the world you are.

 ## Chapter 4: Queuing